-Windows 11 came with an attractive UI and fluid windows.
-Microsoft slowly redesigned all the major apps in it like Photos, Windows Media Player, and others.
-The new one to add to that revamped and redesigned list is the Task Manager behaves in the native system style like Light or Dark modes and glossy UI.
-In this guide, we show you how to use the new Task Manager in Windows 11 2022 version 22H2 and later.
+Windows 11 comes with an attractive UI and fluid windows.
+Microsoft slowly redesigned all the major apps in it like Photos, Media Player, and others.
+The new one to add to that revamped and redesigned list is the Task Manager, which behaves in the native system style like Light or Dark modes and glossy UI.
+In this guide, we show you how to use the new Task Manager in Windows 11.

-We all have used the Task manager earlier and we know how to use it to end or run processes.
+We all have used the Task Manager before and know how to end or run processes.
 The new Task Manager comes with a new UI that we need to understand to use as efficiently as the earlier Task Manager.
 To understand and use the new Task Manager, you can follow this guide.

 - Overview of tabs in the Task Manager